Werner Sombart: Early career, socialism and economics

 Werner Sombart was born in Ermsleben, Harz, the son of a wealthy liberal politician, industrialist, and estate-owner, Anton Ludwig Sombart.
 He studied law and economics at the universities of Pisa, Berlin, and Rome.
 In 1888, he received his Ph.D. from Berlin under the direction of Gustav von Schmoller and Adolph Wagner, then the most eminent German economists.

 As an economist and especially as a social activist, Sombart was then seen as radically left-wing, and so only received – after some practical work as head lawyer of the Bremen Chamber of Commerce – a junior professorship at the out-of-the-way University of Breslau.
 Although faculties at such eminent universities as Heidelberg and Freiburg called him to chairs, the respective governments always vetoed this.
 Sombart, at that time, was an important Marxian, someone who used and interpreted Karl Marx – to the point that Friedrich Engels said he was the only German professor who understood Das Kapital.
 Sombart called himself a "convinced Marxist," but later wrote that "It had to be admitted in the end that Marx had made mistakes on many points of importance."

 As one of the German academics concerned with contemporary social policy, Sombart also joined the Verein für Socialpolitik (Social Policy Association) around 1888, together with his friend and colleague Max Weber.
-This was then a new professional association of German economists affiliated with the historical school, who saw the role of economics primarily as finding solutions to the social problems of the age and who pioneered large scale statistical studies of economic issues.
+This was a then-new professional association of German historical school economists, who saw the role of economics primarily as finding solutions to the age's social problems and who pioneered large-scale statistical studies of economic issues.

-Sombart was not the first sociologist to devote an entire book to the concept of social movement as he did in his Sozialismus und soziale Bewegung, published in 1896.
+Sombart was not the first sociologist to devote an entire book to the concept of social movement, as he did in his Sozialismus und soziale Bewegung, published in 1896.
 His understanding of social movements was inspired by Marx and by a book on social movements by Lorenz von Stein.
-For him, the rising worker's movement was a result of the inherent contradictions of capitalism.
+For him, the rising workers' movement was a result of the inherent contradictions of capitalism.
 The proletarian situation created a "love for the masses", which, together with the tendency "to a communistic way of life" in social production, was a prime feature of the social movement.